ietf-rats-wg/eat/draft-ietf-rats-eat.md

 While it is not required that EAT be used with the RATS operational model described in Figure 1 in {{RATS.Architecture}}, or even that it be used for attestation, this document is oriented around that model.

-To summarize, an Attester generates Attestation Evidence.
+To summarize, an Attester generates Evidence.
-Attestation Evidence is a claims set describing various characteristics of an entity.
+Evidence is a claims set describing various characteristics of an entity.
-Attestation Evidence also is usually signed by a key that proves the entity and the evidence it produces are authentic.
+Evidence also is usually signed by a key that proves the entity and the evidence it produces are authentic.
 The claims set includes a nonce or some other means to provide freshness.
-EAT is designed to carry Attestation Evidence.
+EAT is designed to carry Evidence.
-The Attestation Evidence goes to a Verifier where the signature is verified.
+The Evidence goes to a Verifier where the signature is verified.
 Some of the claims may also be checked against Reference Values.
 The Verifier then produces Attestation Results which is also usually a claims set.
 EAT is also designed to carry Attestation Results.